 Dr. David Park visiting patient

-We offer a wide range of traditional and state-of-the-art treatment modalities depending on the treatment plan designed specifically for you by our board-certified physicians.
-Most treatments take less than one hour and patients find themselves resuming normal physical activities the same day.
+We offer a wide range of state-of-the-art treatment modalities depending on the treatment plan designed specifically for you by our board-certified vein doctors.
+Most treatments take less than an hour, and the majority of patients resume normal activities the same day.

 As previously mentioned, at VEININNOVATIONS, treatment is tailored to meet the specific needs of the individual patient.
-Obviously, some patients have more extensive venous disease than others and each patient is evaluated individually to avoid inadequate or excessive treatment, which can result in needless expense.
-An important issue to determine when treating varicose veins is the level at which the venous valves have become non-functional.
+Obviously, some patients have more extensive venous disease than others.
+Each patient is evaluated individually to ensure adequate treatment.
+An important issue to determine when treating varicose veins is the level at which the venous valves have ceased to function.
 Duplex ultrasound examination can help determine if large valves are malfunctioning, and where.
-If the problem is not correctly addressed at its source, vein disease can reappear or even become worse.
+If the problem is not correctly addressed at its source, vein disease such as varicose veins and spider veins can reappear or even become worse.
 Correctly addressing vein problems does not guarantee that there will be no future problems, but should lessen them and make them easier to treat.

 EVLA (Endovenous Laser Ablation): This approach to the treatment of GSV reflux involves insertion of a small diameter laser filament into the vein through a needle puncture.
 This procedure is done at our office with minimal anesthesia.
-This procedure is also highly effective, and post-op discomfort is minimal.
+EVLA is highly effective, and has minimal post-op discomfort.

 Other non-invasive or minimally invasive treatment options include:

 Compression stockings and/or leg elevation are examples of conservative approaches to treatment of venous disease.
-Support hose are available over the counter but compression stockings are generally of higher compression and are available by prescription only.
-We stock compression stockings for the convenience of our patients.
+Support hose are available over-the-counter, but compression stockings generally offer a higher grade of compression, and are available by prescription only.
+For the convenience of our patients, VeinInnovations stocks compression stockings.

-Laser Treatment of Leg Veins: This treatment involves the use of lasers to produce selective light-induced thermal damage to small veins, causing them to disappear.
-Commonly, at VEININNOVATIONS, treatment of small vein disease involves a combination of sclerotherapy and laser treatment.
+Laser Treatment of Leg Veins: Laser treatment involves the use of lasers to produce selective light-induced thermal damage to small veins, causing them to disappear.
+Often, treatment of small vein disease at VeinInnovations involves a combination of sclerotherapy and laser treatment.